 Risks identified in our Audit Plan Commentary The revenue cycle includes fraudulent transactions As reported in our Audit Plan, under ISA (UK) 240 there is a rebuttable presumed risk that revenue may be misstated due to the improper recognition of revenue.
 This presumption can be rebutted if the auditor concludes that there is no risk of material misstatement due to fraud relating to revenue recognition.
 Having considered the risk factors set out in ISA240 and the nature of your revenue streams (which largely consists of income from Borough subscriptions, Freedom passes, Taxi card services, direct services income, tenants license holders and grant funding), we have determined that the risk of fraud arising from revenue recognition can be rebutted because: - opportunities to manipulate revenue recognition are very limited; - the culture and ethical frameworks of the Joint Committees mean that all forms of fraud are seen as unacceptable.
 Therefore we do not consider this to be a significant risk for London Councils.
 Although not deemed a significant risk, we have undertaken sufficient audit testing to obtain assurance that revenue disclosed in the financial statements is materially correct.
-Management over-ride of controls We performed the following work: - evaluated the design effectiveness of management controls over journals - analysed the journals listing and determined the criteria for selecting high risk unusual journals - identified and tested unusual journals made during the year and the accounts production stage for appropriateness and corroboration - gained an understanding of the accounting estimates and critical judgements applied by management and considered their reasonableness Conclusion Our audit work in this area is in progress.
-To date, we have identified a control finding as detailed in Appendix A. - Action Plan.
-Subject to the conclusion of the remaining audit work in this area and the satisfactory completion of outstanding work set out on page 3, there are currently no other matters to draw to the attention of the Audit Committee in respect of the identified risk.
+Management over-ride of controls We performed the following work: evaluated the design effectiveness of management controls over journals • analysed the journals listing and determined the criteria for selecting high risk unusual journals identified and tested unusual journals made during the year and the accounts production stage for appropriateness and corroboration gained an understanding of the accounting estimates and critical judgements applied by management and considered their reasonableness with regard to corroborative evidence. • evaluated the rationale for any changes in accounting policies, estimates or significant unusual transactions.
+Conclusion Our audit work in this area is complete.
+We have identified a control finding as detailed in Appendix A. - Action Plan.
+There are no material issues arising to draw to the attention of the audit committee in respect of the identified risk.